 - Soil Preference: Loose soil, PH levels between 6-7, soil must be warm to germinate, grow in late spring

 - Light Preference: full sun (required)

 - Pests/diseases: Aphids, spider mites, grasshoppers, slugs.
 Wet leaves can rot and disease can spread, so affected leaves need to be removed

-- Color: Rich green, the color it’s named after
+- Color: rich green, the color it is named after

 Seeds Per Package: